-California Voting Location Siting Tool
+California Voting Location and Outreach Tool

 Developed by the Center for Inclusive Democracy (CID) at the University of Southern California, this interactive web-based mapping tool is designed to assist California elections officials in the state’s 58 counties.

 The Voting Location and Outreach Tool aids election officials in the siting process by identifying optimal voting locations and ballot drop boxes for half-mile grid squares across a county.
 Election officials are able to find specific locations for consideration in these areas using local knowledge of their county’s resources and needs.
 The Voting Location and Outreach Tool also provides visualization of demographic and voter data at the community level.

 Currently, the Voting Location and Outreach Tool provides location modeling for vote centers (open 4 days and 11 days) and drop boxes for the 24 counties that have adopted the California Voter’s Choice Act, excluding Butte county

 The Tool visualizes multiple types of community-level demographic and voter data as separate interactive maps for all other counties.
 Modeling of voting locations for the rest of California’s counties (except the all vote-by-mail counties of Alpine, Plumas, and Sierra) consistent with traditional polling place siting options (except for Butte county) is currently in development.

 Note: The Tool sites the number of voting locations in the most recent comparable election publicly disclosed by the county elections office.
 The Voting Location and Outreach Tool’s purpose is to model the location of voting sites based on the number of sites that a county is required to provide, not to suggest what number of voting locations best serves a community.

 What is the Voter's Choice Act?